manpreetsjsu/AndroidApp/README.md

 The database is synchronized with the Google Firebase.

-Please refer to ScreenShort_App Directory for quick reference/layout of the app.
+Please refer to ScreenShot_App Directory for quick reference/layout of the app.